 What’s the credit limit of a secured credit card?

 Your deposit dictates how much you can borrow off your card.
-Each card issuer sets a different cap to how much you can place as collateral.
-Some are as little as $300 and others will let you give a $10,000 deposit or more.
+Each card issuer sets a different cap on how much you can place as collateral.

 What’s the highest limit secured credit card?